edakilicaslan1/LinearRegression/README.md

-# LinearRegression
-Linear Regression usin USA_Housing dataset in Kaggle
+Linear Regression using USA_Housing dataset in Kaggle